ietf-wg-cellar/ebml-specification/specification.markdown

 0xEC       | Void                    | Described in (#void-element)
 Table: IDs and Names for EBML Elements assigned by this document.

-## EBML DocType Registry
+## EBML DocTypes Registry

-This document creates a new IANA Registry called "EBML DocType Registry".
+This document creates a new IANA Registry called "EBML DocTypes Registry".

 To register a new DocType in this registry one needs a DocType name, a Description of the DocType, a Change Controller (IESG or email of registrant) and an optional Reference to a document describing the DocType.